hongvin/global-agent-hackathon-may-2025/submissions/patientpal/README.md

 3. The agent displays a summary of the consultation and highlights potentially complex medical terms.
 4. The user can click on a highlighted term.
 5. The agent retrieves and presents a simplified explanation of the term using Retrieval-Augmented Generation (RAG) from a curated knowledge source.
-6. Separately, the user manually inputs medication details (name, dosage, frequency, timing instructions) from their prescription into a simple form or just snap the prescription label.
+6. The user can automatically extract medications from the consultation summary with a single click, or manually input medication details (name, dosage, frequency, timing instructions) from their prescription into a simple form or just snap the prescription label.
 7. The agent parses this input, generates a structured daily/weekly medication schedule, and displays it.
 8. The agent sets up and triggers notifications/reminders for upcoming medication doses.